kowainik/summoner/README.md

 Available global options:
+  -h, --help               Show this help text
+  -v, --version            Show summoner's version
-  -h, --help               Show this help text -f,--file FILENAME       Path to the toml file with configurations.
+  -f, --file FILENAME      Path to the toml file with configurations.
 If not
                            specified '~/.summoner.toml' will be used if present --prelude-package PACKAGE_NAME
                            Name for the package of the custom prelude to use in